phlaster/taski/README.md

-# Quiz Master - Command-Line Quiz Application
+# Taski - Command-Line Quiz Application

 A modular quiz system with multiple question providers and progress tracking.